 Kieran Riley Abbott, Christopher Alday, Drew Peterson

 With the generous support of the Jerome Foundation, the artists were provided 9 months of access to Highpoint’s printmaking facilities, as well as technical support, critiques with visiting artists and curators, and the opportunity to work in a studio environment that encourages experimentation and growth.
-This exhibition features prints, printed material, objects, and site-specific installations created during the artists’ residency.
+The exhibition featured screenprints, relief prints, site-specific installations, as well as found and manipulated objects.